 Best Shoptalk Around

 What's working in communities like yours?
 These bimonthly alerts bring you practical information from planners around the country facing the same challenges you are.
 APA members and PAS subscribers are connected to an archive of previous issues.

 Read "Advancing Racial Equity Through Land-Use Planning," the latest PAS Memo, to learn how Minneapolis eliminated single-family zoning to address the city's housing crisis and the historical racial inequities that helped cause it.

 Bite-size backgrounders covering important planning issues and emerging trends for a fast basic understanding.
 Ideal for practicing planners to familiarize themselves with important topics and future-focused tools.

 "Ghost Kitchens," the latest PAS QuickNotes, explores how planners and officials can ensure their communities are ready for this emerging use.

 Historic PAS Reports

 PAS published its first Information Report in 1949.
-Each each month we present a new report from the archives.
+Check out a wealth of early reports from the archives.

 Organizations that subscribe to PAS receive one print copy of each new PAS Report, and staff members of these organizations have online access to PAS Reports, PAS Memo, PAS QuickNotes, and APA's Research KnowledgeBase.
 APA members also have online access to PAS publications and the Research KnowledgeBase.